Skip to contents

 There is no strict criteria about the type of your molecules Identifiers, Reactome will Map the IDs to it's internal database entities.
 Nevertheless, You can check if all your identifiers has been found in "identifiersNotFound" element in the function's output.

-After Any Analysis, Reactome will associate a token to your analysis.
-It can be later used to in function that requires the token (e.g to retrieve the analysis results, download pdf).
+After any analysis, Reactome will associate a token with your analysis.
+It can later be used in functions that require the token (e.g. to retrieve the analysis results, download pdf).

 Note that Reactome will store your token for only 7 days.
 You can download your full results with rba_reactome_analysis_download, and re-import it anytime to reactome (using rba_reactome_analysis_import) to generate a new token.